rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 - `iconType`: An alternative specification for the type of the icon button.
 - `icon`: The name representation or actual react element implementation for the icon.
+- `uiSchema`: The uiSchema object for this field.

 ### AddButton